-The rapidly changing demands of the workplace make it necessary for employees to constantly update their skills and knowledge.
-The only way for organizations to achieve their business goals is by encouraging their employees to embrace a learning culture.
-In order to provide an employee-centric, continual learning experience it is essential for organizations to invest in the right Learning Management System (LMS).
-An LMS hosts eLearning courses, schedules and tracks online training programs, and generates reports on training programs.
+Encouraging employees to embrace a continual learning culture is imperative if your organization wants to achieve desired business goals.
+In order to make this happen, it is essential for organizations to invest in the right Learning Management System (LMS).
+It hosts eLearning courses, schedules, tracks online training programs, and generates reports on training programs.

-But, how do you know if employees in your organization find the online training programs engaging enough?
-Are there any specific training programs that you need to focus on in order to improve business productivity?
+However, how do you know if your employees find online training programs engaging enough?
+Are there specific training programs you need to focus on to improve productivity?
 Utilizing the learning analytics tools available through an LMS can provide the answers.

-The LMSs of today have evolved from simple e-Learning platforms to data-driven, mobile, and -accessible learning channels.
-Here are four key ways that your LMS can help you optimize the use of learning analytics within your organization.
+The LMSs of today have evolved from simple e-Learning platforms to data-driven, mobile, and accessible learning channels.
+Here are four key ways your LMS can help you optimize the use of learning analytics within your organization.

 At the heart of the use of LMS learning analytics is the capacity for report generation.
 The reporting capability of an LMS gives you an insight into the effectiveness of your online training programs through the provision of reports based on real-time data, tracking learners’ activity, progress, and competencies.
 As a training manager, here are some questions that you may have found yourself asking: